Marie Laveau

-Marie Catherine Laveau (September 10, 1801 – June 15, 1881) (Note: While popular sources often give Laveau's year of birth as 1794, records indicate she was born in 1801.) was a Louisiana Creole practitioner of Voodoo, an herbalist, and a midwife who was renowned in New Orleans.
+Marie Catherine Laveau (September 10, 1801 – June 15, 1881) (Note: While popular sources often give Laveau's year of birth as 1794, records indicate she was born in 1801.) was a Louisiana Creole practitioner of Voodoo, a herbalist, and a midwife who was renowned in New Orleans.
 Her daughter, Marie Laveau II (1827 – c.
 1862), also practiced rootwork, conjure, and Native American and African spiritualism, as well as Louisiana Voodoo and traditional Roman Catholicism.
-An alternate spelling of her name, Laveaux (a plural), is considered by historians to be from the original French spelling.
+An alternate spelling of her name, Laveaux, is considered by historians to be from the original French spelling.

 Early life

 Historical records state that Marie Catherine Laveau was born a free woman of color in New Orleans's French Quarter, Louisiana, on Thursday, September 10, 1801.
 At the time of her birth, Louisiana was still administered by Spanish colonial officials, although by treaty, the territory had been restored to the French First Republic a year prior.
 Her mother, Marguerite D'Arcantel, was a free woman of African, European, and Native American ancestry.
 Because Laveau's mother was not married at the time of her birth, her father was not identified on her 1801 baptismal record.
 A possible candidate is Charles Laveau, the son of Charles Laveau Trudeau, a white Louisiana creole and politician.
 Other historians claim that Laveau's father was a free man of color named Charles Laveaux.
 Much of the confusion is due to inconsistent spellings in surviving records.

 On August 4, 1819, she married Jacques Paris (also known as Santiago Paris in Spanish records), a free man of color who was among the thousands of émigrés from Saint-Domingue to New Orleans in the wake of the Haitian Revolution.
 Their marriage certificate is preserved in the Saint Louis Cathedral in New Orleans.
 The nuptial mass was officiated by Antonio de Sedella, OFMCap.
 The couple had two daughters, Félicité (b.
 1817) and Angèle (b.
 1822), who are presumed to have died in childhood.
 Paris worked as a carpenter in New Orleans until 1822, after which he disappears from city records.
 He is believed to have died in Baton Rouge in 1823.
 On Félicité's 1824 baptismal certificate, Laveau is referred to as "the Widow Paris".